celenityy/configs/README.md

-# setup-scripts
+# configs

-scripts i use to set-up my devices :)
+personal configs for various things & scripts i use to set-up my devices :)